ZayedSenshi/DjangoStickyNotes/README.md

    Open your web browser and visit `http://127.0.0.1:8000/`.

+8. **Create a superuser**

+   If you want to access the Django admin interface, you can create a superuser account with the following command:

+(Note: When creating a superuser the password field will remain blank while you are typing the password, Django is in    fact accepting your input.)

+   python manage.py createsuperuser

+   1. In Username add admin
+   2. In email add your email example@email.com
+   3. in passowrd type your password
+   4. in password (again) retype your password

+   Run migrations and start the server

+   Open your web browser and visit `http://127.0.0.1:8000/`.
+   To access the admin interface, visit 'http://127.0.0.1:8000/admin/'.

 ## Usage

 Once the server is running, you can perform various operations such as creating, viewing, editing, and deleting notes through the web interface.